 Where do you start?
 Where you live.

 If you currently live in a place where you could go with either a heat pump or a furnace, there are a couple things to contemplate.
-Heat pumps are very energy efficient since they utilize electricity to transfer heat from one area to another and do not actually have to generate heat themselves.
-They simply transfer heat that already exists from one place to another, such as from outside your home to the inside of your home.
+Heat pumps are very energy efficient since they utilize electricity to transfer heat from one section to another and do not actually have to generate heat themselves.
+They simply transfer heat that already exists from one area to another, such as from outside your home to the inside of your home.